LandscapeGeoinformatics/geopython-ut-2018/source/_static/exercises/Exercise-3/README.md

 # Exercise 3

-This week we will practice how to do geocoding, spatial joins and nearest neighbour analysis in Geopandas.
-The overall aim this week is to make practical study to find out how many people live within 5 km (Euclidian) distance from big shopping centers in Helsinki Region, and which of those shopping centers is closest to your home and work location.
+This lesson we will practice how to do geocoding, spatial joins and nearest neighbour analysis in Geopandas.
+The overall aim this lesson is to make practical study to find out how many people live within 5 km (Euclidian) distance from big shopping centers in Helsinki Region, and which of those shopping centers is closest to your home and work location.

 - **Exercise 3 is due by the start of lecture on 20.11**.

-- Don't forget to check out the [hints for this week's exercise](https://automating-gis-processes.github.io/2017/lessons/L3/exercise-3-hints.html) if you're having trouble.
+- Don't forget to check out the [hints for this lesson's exercise](https://automating-gis-processes.github.io/2017/lessons/L3/exercise-3-hints.html) if you're having trouble.

 - Scores on this exercise are out of **20 points**.